Hollywood’s New Triple Threat? Acting, Looks, and Voice?

 But, Why Has Voice Become So Important?

-While our community is biased to say the least, believing that voice has always held a fundamentally significant post in casting, the mainstream media and people outside of our industry are just discovering how much impact voices can have in entertainment and beyond.
+While our community is biased, to say the least, believing that voice has always held a fundamentally significant post in casting, the mainstream media and people outside of our industry are just discovering how much impact voices can have in entertainment and beyond.

 The voice conveys more than mere words alone can say.

 Just take a look around!
-With the success of audiobooks, cartoons, animated films, video game voices in games with speaking roles, movie trailers, and films showcasing talent who have voices and deliveries on par with their acting skills, fantastic voices have become more than just a nice thing to have if it happens to comes your way but a requirement for creating a production that people who are accustomed to excellence in entertainment will consume and enjoy.
+With the success of audiobooks, cartoons, animated films, video game voices in games with speaking roles, movie trailers, and films showcasing talent who have voices and deliveries on par with their acting skills, fantastic voices have become more than just a nice thing to have if it happens to come your way but a requirement for creating a production that people who are accustomed to excellence in entertainment will consume and enjoy.

 So, given the increase in popular consumption and bars raised for producing entertainment unparalleled in these areas of import, it’s literally a no-brainer that voice would rise to the occasion and become a fundamental component of the new Triple Threat.